dmidlo/histdata.com-tools/docs/broker-plugin-lifecycle.md

 durable acknowledgement before asking the SDK iterator for another.
 This explicit backpressure bounds in-flight production at the host boundary; it does not assert that an upstream network/source cannot drop data.

+The v3 worker also requests fresh policy contexts through sequence-bound control messages.
+Their response wait is independently bounded by the startup timeout, not the event-ACK retry interval.
+Parent cancellation and global deadlines remain authoritative.
+Provider-policy refusal stops and reaps the worker; it does not invent an unsupported legacy V1 transition or complete-capture claim.

 The parent also enforces pending-frame item and byte limits, a bounded recent delivery-history window, per-frame bytes, event count, health-transition count,